+A developmental approach is not unique to Waldorf education.
 Within the last century, Piaget, Montessori, and Gesell are just three of a large body of educators who have acknowledged the importance of human development in education.
+Waldorf education is, however, unique in the comprehensive nature of its view.
+More than a product of heredity or environment, an essential core of the way that the unique gifts of the child can find optimal expression.

 It is often referred to as a spiral: subjects occur and reoccur as the child matures and his capacities develop.
 This repetition of subjects, with increasing complexity, allows for continuous review that in turn leads to a strengthening of understanding and independent thinking, a steady acquisition of knowledge, and the formation of living connections between subjects as the extended period of time devoted to a subject every day over a period of several weeks, makes this spiraling and repetition possible.